-Hit the break for the download and some screenshots.
+Hit the break for the full presser and the app’s promotional video.

 Competing against a host of other franchise movies coming out this summer, the companion game for Terminator Genisys managed to score some points as the first app listed in the Google Play Store for pre-registration.
 Terminator Genisys: Revolution first popped up almost a month ago with a “Pre-register” button that enabled users to sign up to be notified of the game’s availability.
 That time has come as developer Glu has released the title for installation on Android devices.
 Read more

 Fans of side-scrolling racing games have a new title available in the Google Play Store for their amusement.
 Yak Dash: Horns of Glory from Mutant Labs is inspired by traditional Tibetan yak racing as players mount up their steeds and take on 17 levels of racing courses on four different mountain ranges.
 Like most titles in this genre, the racing is spiced up with a variety of challenges that can help you and your Yak to victory.
 Read more

 There is a possibility that the next video game console released by Nintendo is powered by Android.
 The upcoming hardware, known internally as NX, would take advantage of the third-party developers support that Google has cultivated with its operating system.
 Nintendo would also seek to bring together phones, tablets, and other form factors if Android becomes the backbone for its “dedicated gaming system.”